-Under the newly amended terms the parties have agreed to extend the date for repayment of monies drawn from the Facility from September 30, 2022 until March 31, 2023.
+Under the newly amended terms the parties have agreed to extend the date for repayment of monies drawn from the Facility from September 30, 2022 until September 30, 2023.
 Interest on any monies drawn from the Facility has been increased from 12-month LIBOR plus 8.75% to 12-month LIBOR plus 10.25%.
-Should permits to restart Bull River not be received by March 31, 2023, principal and interest from the loan will be due and repayable.

 The renegotiated terms resulted in the Company recording a loss on modification of long term debt terms of \$114,966 during the quarter ended November 30, 2022.